deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

 Inference config
 ----------------

-Let's compare train and inference configs.
-In inference config there is no dataset reader and dataset iterator in test config and there is no 'in_y' preparation components in pipe. ``train`` field can be removed.
-In ``multitask_bert`` configuration all training parameters (learning rate, optimizer, etc.) are omitted.
+In an inference config there is no need in dataset reader and dataset iterator.
+A ``train`` field and components preparing ``in_y`` are removed.
+In ``multitask_bert`` component configuration all training parameters (learning rate, optimizer, etc.) are omitted.

-For demonstration of ``multitask_bert`` component functionality inference is made in 2 components: ``multitask_bert`` and ``mtbert_reuser``.
+For demonstration of DeepPavlov multi-task BERT functionality, in this example, the inference is made in 2 separate
+components: ``multitask_bert`` and ``mtbert_reuser``.
 The first component performs named entity recognition and the second performs insult detection and sentiment analysis.

-To run NER on ``multitask_bert`` component you need to add ``inference_task_names`` parameter to it.
-In our example this parameter will be equal to "ner".
+To run NER using the ``multitask_bert`` component you need to add ``inference_task_names`` parameter to ``multitask_bert`` component configuration.
+An ``inference_task_names`` parameter can be a string or a list containing strings and lists of strings.
+If an ``inference_task_names`` parameter is a string, it is the name of the task called separately (in individual ``tf.Session.run`` call).

+If an ``inference_task_names`` parameter is a list, then this list contains names of called tasks.
+You may group several tasks to speed up inference if these tasks have common inputs.
+If an element of the ``inference_task_names`` is a list of task names, the tasks from the list are run simultaneously in one ``tf.Session.run`` call.
+Despite the fact that tasks share inputs, you have to provide full sets of inputs for all tasks in ``in`` parameter of ``multitask_bert``.
+In our example, NER tasks do not have common inputs with other tasks and have to be run separately.

 .. code:: json